ECON 3154 Women and the Contemporary Economy

 3 hours; 3 credits

 History of the socioeconomic position of women; evidence on the changing economic position of women in the post-civil rights era; assessments of the welfare-to-work transition; political economy of marriage and childbearing decisions.
-(This course is the same as Women's Studies 3317 .)
+(This course is the same as Women's and Gender Studies 3317 .)

 Prerequisite: Economics 2100 [10.1].